 - and are a source of our essential fatty acids, etc..

-Fats make up the majority of our cells membranes, modulate the immune system, feed the heart, make up the brain, and some act as an antimicrobial, antiviral, and antifungal; but only when consumed in proper balance.
-Fats are great, but only if they are healthy fats, included as part of a balanced diet, and protected against oxidation.
+Fats make up the majority of our cells membranes, modulate the immune system, feed the heart, make up the brain, and some act as an antimicrobial, antiviral, and antifungal—but only when consumed in proper balance.
+Fats are great if—they are healthy fats, included as part of a balanced diet, and are protected against oxidation.

 What are lipids, fats, fatty acids, and oils?